ERP of the year in the process manufacturing industry – Yaveon 365. Uncover the story behind the ERP champion!

 Objectives of production planning and control

-The objectives of production planning and control are to design production processes in a way that makes the best possible use of materials, machines, personnel, and time.
-Effective production planning ensures that customer requirements are met reliably – while keeping costs low, efficiency high, and processes flexible.
+The objectives of production planning and control are to design production processes in a way that materials, machines, personnel, and time are used as efficiently as possible.
+An optimized production plan ensures that customer requirements are met reliably – with minimal costs, maximum efficiency, and high flexibility.

-While the objectives of production planning focus on structure, demand, and resource utilization, production control ensures smooth and on-time execution of that planning in practice.
+While the goals of production planning focus on structure, demand, and resource utilization, production control aims to ensure that this plan is implemented smoothly and on schedule in day-to-day operations.

-• Efficient use of resources: avoid bottlenecks and reduce downtime
+• Efficient use of resources: Avoid bottlenecks and minimize downtime

-• Inventory optimization: strike the right balance between stock levels and demand – for example through just-in-time approaches
+• Inventory optimization: Maintain the right balance between stock levels and demand – for example, through just-in-time approaches

-• Flexibility: remain responsive to order changes or disruptions
+• Flexibility: Stay responsive to changes in orders or disruptions

-• Quality assurance: meet quality and compliance requirements (e.g. GxP, ISO)
+• Quality assurance: Comply with quality and compliance standards (e.g. GxP, ISO)

-• Cost control: forward-looking planning and control lower production and inventory costs
+• Cost control: Proactive planning and control help reduce production and storage costs

-Especially in regulated industries such as pharmaceuticals, medical technology, or cosmetics, well-designed production planning plays a crucial role in competitiveness and process reliability.
+Especially in regulated industries such as pharmaceuticals, medical technology, or cosmetics, well-designed production planning plays a crucial role in ensuring both competitiveness and process reliability.

 What is the difference between production planning and control?

-In practice, production planning and control go hand in hand: while planning defines what will be produced and when, control ensures that these plans are executed, monitored, and adjusted if necessary.
-Only the interaction of both areas guarantees a smooth and efficient production process.
+In practice, production planning and control go hand in hand: while planning defines what should be produced when, control ensures that these plans are executed, monitored, and adjusted when necessary.
+Only the interaction between the two guarantees a smooth and efficient production process.

-• Production planning defines which orders will be manufactured, when, and in what quantities – typically in the short to medium term.
+• Production planning determines which orders are to be manufactured, when, and in what quantities – typically in the short to medium term.

-Example: Planning specifies that product A will be manufactured next week.
-Control ensures that everything is in place to make it happen.
+Example: Planning specifies that Product A will be produced next week.
+Control ensures that everything is ready to make it happen.

 Types of production planning: strategic, tactical, and operational

-Production planning can be divided into three overarching levels: strategic, tactical, and operational.
-Each level plays a distinct role in the planning process – from long-term direction to day-to-day execution on the shop floor.
+Production planning can be divided into three overarching levels – strategic, tactical, and operational.
+Each level serves a distinct purpose in the planning process, from long-term direction to daily execution on the shop floor.

 1. Strategic production planning